julian-bernado/weatherPred/report.md

 The data from weather.gov, on the other hand, is presented as HTML pages, where observational data is updated regularly and includes parameters like temperature, wind speed, humidity, pressure, and visibility.
 Unlike NOAA’s fixed-width files, the HTML format required extensive preprocessing to extract relevant fields and align them with the NOAA dataset.

-Both datasets required rigorous cleaning and validation to handle missing values, inconsistencies in station identifiers, and differences in temporal resolution.
+Both datasets required meticulous cleaning and validation to handle missing values, inconsistencies in station identifiers, and differences in temporal resolution.

 # EDA